bocoup/web-platform-contribution-guide/src/skills.rst

 Skills
 ------

-Before we get to the step by step guide on how to contribute to a web standard and in order to make that guide easier to follow, we’d like to step through an overview of the skills involved in working on web standards.
+Before we get to the step by step guide on how to contribute to a web standard and to make that guide easier to follow, we’d like to step through an overview of the skills involved in working on web standards.
 The goal of this skills overview is to orient you in the guide so that you can see what skills you would be setting out to master if you choose to build a career in web standards.
 If you prefer to learn by doing, you can skip this skills overview and jump right into the `step by step guide <Step by step guide to fix a W3C or WHATWG bug>`_.
-You do not need to have all of these skills in order to start contributing to the web platform, but we have included this overview for those of you that would like a higher level learning map.
+You do not need to have all of these skills to start contributing to the web platform, but we have included this overview for those of you that would like a higher level learning map.
 These skills are extrapolated from internal retrospective documentation at Bocoup for a Mozilla funded project to `improve the interoperability of the fieldset element <https://bocoup.com/work/fieldset-interoperability>`__.

 Consensus Building
 ~~~~~~~~~~~~~~~~~~

 The web platform is all about consensus.
-Consensus on the web platform involves getting many different people from many different groups to agree on how a web technology should work.
+Consensus on the web platform involves getting many different people from many different groups to agree on a web technology specification.
-On any given change to the web platform, you should expect to talk to between 5 and 20 different people from 2-4 different companies and multiple standards groups (such as working groups or technical committees).
+On any given change to the web platform, you can expect to talk to between 5 and 20 different people from 2-4 different companies and multiple standards groups (such as working groups or technical committees).

 All of the skills covered in this chapter contribute to your ability to build consensus across a large group of stakeholders.
 We build consensus by talking to people, collecting feedback, and modifying our solutions to meet their needs and requests.
 Every change to the web platform has its own nuanced needs for consensus.

 When working on a change to a web browser, for example, it is important to get feedback from the specification editor, a WPT maintainer, and from a person or people who would be implementing your change within each browser engineering team.
-Sometimes you’ll also need to make your case to the manager of the person who would be implementing your change in the browser engine in order to get the work prioritized.
+Sometimes you’ll also need to make your case to the manager of the person who would be implementing your change in the browser engine to get the work prioritized.

 Figuring out who to talk to about what and when can be a difficult project in its own right for a beginner because a lot of this consensus work is done between people who already know each other, know what each other work on, and know who has power and influence over what technology areas in the web.
 This knowledge is a key part of changing the web.